Law Office of Michelle Ball Discipline,private school Suspension Appeals in Private Schools

 Suspension appeals in private schools start with a policy review

-In public schools, there is no legal right to appeal a suspension, but sometimes school districts set up appeal procedures or may consider removal if certain issues exist.
-In private schools, similarly, there is no legal obligation to remove, alter, expunge, or otherwise change a student suspension unless the school has a suspension appeal or suspension challenge process.
-If there is such a process, parents may follow it, arguing that the suspension was unsupported and should be removed.
+In public schools, there is no legal right to appeal a suspension.
+In private schools, similarly, there is no legal obligation to have an appeal process, or to remove, alter, expunge, or otherwise change a student suspension.

 No Suspension Appeal Policy?
-Make Your Own Appeal
+Appeal Anyway with Higher Ups

 Student suspension appeal